David Randall Hertz: Biography

 Hertz is involved in constructing environmentally beneficial residences and commercial buildings, primarily in and around Venice, California.
 His architectural and material work has been exhibited internationally.
 Hertz's recent speaking engagements include a presentation at TEDx in 2013 and 2015 promoting sustainability and green building.
 In 2014, American Institute of Architects (AIA) featured residences designed and built by Hertz in the Los Angeles Monograph Tour.
 In 2015, KCRW featured Hertz in their Art Talk episode "Daring and Inspirational Architecture Around the World".
 In 2016, he spoke at the Greenbuild Expo in Los Angeles on historical and cutting-edge technology of extracting drinking water from the air.
 In 2015 ORO Editions published a monograph titled The Restorative Home: Ecological Houses by David Hertz, which focuses on residential homes Hertz designed throughout his career.
 In 2016 a team led by Hertz won the Grand Prize of the Water Abundance XPRIZE.
 The competition's goal was to make more than 2,000 liters of water in 24 hours using 100% renewable energy at the cost of less than 2 cents/ liter.
 In April 2017, Hertz sold his home residence known as "Californication House" for US$14.6 million and purchased Tony Duquette's former property in Malibu.

 Hertz and his wife Laura Doss-Hertz have partnered with the GO Campaign to fund sustainable water projects worldwide.
 Hertz is a board member of Heal the Bay, an environmental advocacy group based in Santa Monica, California.
-Hertz was featured on AppleTV+'s Home (2020 TV series) Episode 8.
-Home guides the audience inside the world’s most extraordinary homes and unveils the boundary-pushing imagination of the visionaries who dared to dream and build them.
+Hertz was featured on Apple TV+'s Home (2020 TV series) Episode 8.
+Home guides the audience inside the world's most extraordinary homes and unveils the boundary-pushing imagination of the visionaries who dared to dream and build them.
 In 2022, Hertz launched Resilience Fund for Advancing Climate Technologies.
 Hertz is the winner of 2022 Cooper Hewitt, Smithsonian Design Museum National Design Award for Climate Action.
+Hertz is a Class 1 Wildland Firefighter and a member of Los Angeles County Fire Brigade.